zaouiahmedwork-collab/RandomForestAIModel/README.md

 3.have sklearn installed (run this command on a terminal to install : pip install pip install scikit-learn)

-to have the project locally on your machine :
+--to have the project locally on your machine :

 1.open an empty folder then

-2.use this command on a terminal : git clone https://github.com/zaouiahmedwork-collab/RandomForestAIModel.git
+2.use the command between quotes  on a terminal : "git clone https://github.com/zaouiahmedwork-collab/RandomForestAIModel.git"

-3.or simply download the project as Zip then extract
+1.or simply download the project as Zip then extract